5T33Z0/OC-Little-Translated/J_Compiling_Kexts/Slimming_Intel_WiFI_BT_Kexts.md

 > [!IMPORTANT]
 >
 > - `itlwm.kext` requires the [Heliport](https://github.com/OpenIntelWireless/HeliPort) app to connect to Wi-Fi Hotspots
-> - If you are having issues with the slimmed itlwm.kext, use the pre-cpmpiled version from the OpenIntelWireless repo!
+> - If you are having issues with the slimmed kexts, I suggest you use the pre-compiled version from the OpenIntelWireless repo instead

 ## Credits
 - Original Guides by [dreamwhite](https://github.com/dreamwhite)